nuelsitanggang/nuelsitanggang.github.io/_posts/2020-01-10-Neither-quick-to-believe-nor-quick-to-love.md

 Neither quick to believe, nor quick to love.
 A ripe judgment is slow to believe.
 Lying is ordinary; let belief be extraordinary.
 The rush to judgment leads to embarrassment and exhaustion.
 But don’t cast doubt openly on the truthfulness of others.
 When you treat someone like a liar, or insist he has been deceived, you add insult to injury.
 There is an even greater disadvantage: not believing others implies that you yourself are deceitful.
 The liar suffers twice: he neither believes nor is believed.
 Prudent listeners suspend their judgment.
 Nor, an author tells us,* should we be quick to love.
 One lies with words, but also with things, and the latter sort of deceit results in more harm.<br/>
 <br/>

-The Pocket Oracle and Art of Prudence #154
+The pocket oracle and art of prudence #154
 ---

 _Translated by Jeremy Robbins (Penguin Books)_ <br/>